diaorui/peek-deck/DESIGN.md

 **Why public-facing:** Public health data relevant to anyone planning outdoor activities or concerned about air quality.

-### Widget Reusability Across Series
+### Widget Reusability Across Pages

 **Generic widgets work everywhere:**
-- `news` - Used in crypto, tech, markets, space series
+- `google-news` - Used in crypto, tech, markets, space pages
-- `reddit` - Used in crypto (r/Bitcoin), tech (r/programming), markets (r/stocks)
+- `reddit-posts` - Used in crypto (r/Bitcoin), tech (r/programming), markets (r/stocks)

-**Domain widgets can be reused in related series:**
+**Domain widgets can be reused in related pages:**
-- `crypto-price` - Used in crypto series AND market watch series
+- `crypto-price` - Used in Bitcoin, Ethereum, Cardano pages AND market watch pages

-**This demonstrates the power of the widget architecture** - build once, reuse across multiple series.
+**This demonstrates the power of the widget architecture** - build once, reuse across multiple pages.

 ---